TBeijen/tbnl-hugo/content/post/2018-12-07-devopscon18-munich.md

 description: Recap of DevOpsCon 2018 conference in Munich.

 ---
 Tuesday 4th and wednesday 5th the [DevOps Conference 2018](https://devopsconference.de/) took place in Munich.
-With a program filled with talks addressing 'DevOps' topics such as CI/CD, Kubernetes, Security, Company culture and change, Microservices, I was lucky enough to attend.
+Offering a program filled with talks addressing 'DevOps' topics such as CI/CD, Kubernetes, Security, Company culture and change, Microservices, I was lucky enough to attend.
 Below you'll find a slightly redacted version of the notes I took during the talks and off-track chats I had with several people.

 ## Day 1